ankitjha2603/Optimized-version-of-Sieve-of-Eratosthenes/README.md

 ## Algorithm

  - **Initialization**: When you initialize the object, it creates an empty array of primes and initializes the prime number as 2.
- - **Request prime**: Whenever you request the next prime number, it starts its while loop from the last prime number found and checks whether it is prime or not.
-It checks if a number is prime by using divisibility checks from all the prime numbers less than its square root, which it retrieves from the primes list.
+ - **Request prime**: Whenever you request the next prime number, it first increments the last prime number and starts its while loop from that incremented number, checking whether it is prime or not.
+It checks if a number is prime by using divisibility checks from all the prime numbers less than its square root, which are retrieved from the primes list.
 If it finds a prime number, it appends it to the list of primes and returns it.
 If the number is not prime, it increments it and repeats the steps until it finds a prime number.
  - **Exit**: When the object is closed, it automatically deletes all the stored prime numbers, as there may be a large number stored in it.

 ## Advantage